quoccbaoo0501/SesameRecorder/README.md

 2. Start a new recording session.
 3. The app will capture and transcribe the audio from your active tab.
 4. You can view the final transcript and find it in your recording history.

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-The application is deployed at [sesame-recorder.vercel.app](https://sesame-recorder.vercel.app).

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.